-Rodriguez-Oquendo, associate professor of cell biology and recipient of the Linda and David Roth Chair in Cardiovascular Research, is performing groundbreaking studies of a genetic link between healthy HDL cholesterol, heart disease, and infertility in women.
+Rodriguez-Oquendo, professor of cell biology and recipient of the Linda and David Roth Chair in Cardiovascular Research, is performing groundbreaking studies of a genetic link between healthy HDL cholesterol, heart disease, and infertility in women.
 She came to the Health Center from Johns Hopkins University School of Medicine this past fall, led by a series of coincidences and opportunities.

 As an endocrinology specialist at Hopkins, she was performing her research while overseeing a program to establish treatment protocols for diabetes patients.
 “But my research was moving in a different direction, and I had to choose where I would put 100 percent of my efforts,” she says.